kgolic/testing_git/README.md

 This is a test git repository.
+Second edit - I had to 'git reset --hard' to get into a clean state.